Riverscapes/Conductivity/README.md

 *Please note*: After R is installed, check that the `Rscript` command is available in your Windows command line terminal.
 If not, then the R installation folder (i.e. for Windows, this would be similar to "C:\Program Files\R\R-3.2.5\bin") should be added to the system environment PATH variable.
 Instructions on how to do this can be found [here](http://windowsitpro.com/systems-management/how-can-i-add-new-folder-my-system-path).

-## Installation
+### Installation

-Download the Conductivity Tools toolbox repository from https://github.com/jesselangdon/conductivity.git.
+Conductivity Tools is provided as a zip file containing an ESRI .tbx file and supporting scripts.

+1. Unzip the contents of the zip file to your computer.
 This will include the ArcGIS toolbox, the required Python and R scripts, and the Random Forest model (rf17bCnd9.rdata).
+2. Open ArcGIS
-The toolbox can then be added to ArcGIS by opening the ArcToolbox window, right-clicking `ArcToolbox` and choosing `Add Toolbox`.
+2. Open the ArcToolbox window, right-click `ArcToolbox` and choose `Add Toolbox`.

+## Using the Conductivity Tools

-## Data Input Variables
+### Data Input Variables

 **Pre-process Environmental Parameters**